arsyaadi/CleanArchitectureSchedulerRepository/Readme.md

 2. Run and monitor scheduled jobs to ensure they execute as expected.
 3. Customize and extend the application as needed for your specific use case.

-## Contributing

-Contributions to the project are welcome!
-Please submit bug reports, feature requests, and pull requests following our contribution guidelines.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - Quartz.NET: https://www.quartz-scheduler.net/